Str3am786/Scalable_Sys_Project_2/README.md

 **Evaluation Pipeline**

-Run the full test suite to benchmark the pipeline against the our curated test set:
+Run the full test suite to benchmark the answer accuracies against our curated test set:

 ```bash
 docker compose up --build eval
 ```

-The results of the evaluation will be summarized in rssults/summary
+The results of the evaluation will be summarized in results/summary

 **LLM Judge**